SiddhiPrabhu1995/Big-Data-Systems-Intelligence-Analytics/Assignment 1/Assignment-1-Part-2/README.md

 <img width="193" alt="userpool" src="https://user-images.githubusercontent.com/57429405/104872919-2edb9c00-591d-11eb-8db5-2eeaf177d12f.PNG">

+Steps:-

+1. Creating userpool -> Create User -> Confirming the user in user pool

+2. Configure authadd.py fastapi file -> execute the fastapi file in command prompt `uvicorn authadd:app --reload --port 8000`

+3. Go to http://127.0.0.1:8000 to view the fastapi in swagger ui locally

+4. Authorize the API to access the API's

+5. Click on 'Authorize' button -> Enter Token ID -> Click on 'Authorize'

 ### Task 2 : Save the tokens tied to the user-API into dynamodb

 ### Task 3 : Create an API that will validate whether the token is valid or not